Schedule a consultation today

 Many executives receive certain bonuses, commission payments, profit shares, stock options, or other perks, either in place of or in addition to a salary or base pay.
 Such additional compensation and benefits enhance income and the marital estate and will be relevant in divorce.
 It is important that such benefits not be overlooked.
 However, it is equally important to distinguish between items that may be classified as property, items that may represent elements of income, and potential future entitlements which are too remote or uncertain about falling into either category presently.

 In these cases, there is often a greater level of complexity than in other divorces.
 The stakes are also generally much higher.
-As a result, it is important to be prepared for what to expect before, during, and after a high net worth divorce in Denver.
+As a result, it is important to work with a specialized divorce attorney in Denver to be prepared for what to expect before, during, and after a high net worth divorce in Denver.
 For help, contact our firm today to schedule a consultation.

 Denver High Net Worth Divorce Attorney Quick Links